shunsukesaito/PIFu/README.md

 - freeglut (use `sudo apt-get install freeglut3-dev` for ubuntu users)
 - (optional) egl related packages for rendering with headless machines. (use `apt install libgl1-mesa-dri libegl1-mesa libgbm1` for ubuntu users)

+Warning: I found that outdated NVIDIA drivers may cause errors with EGL.
+If you want to try out the EGL version, please update your NVIDIA driver to the latest!!

 ## Windows demo installation instuction

 - Install [miniconda](https://docs.conda.io/en/latest/miniconda.html)